Welcome to the Memory and Decision Processes Lab!

 Recent News

-July 2025: Aalim Makani and Lindsay Santacroce present MAD lab research at CSBBCS in Dundee, Scotland!
+June 2026: Mane Kara-Yakoubian and Shadini Dematagoda present MAD lab research at CSBBCS in Toronto!

-May 2025: Pelin Tanberg presents MAD lab research at the Toronto Area Memory Group meeting!
-Megan Vaziri serves as meeting Co-Chair this year.
+May 2026: Aalim Makani presents MAD lab research at the 11th annual meeting of the Toronto Area Memory Group (TAMEG) in Toronto!
+Megan Vaziri acts as TAMEG conference chair.

 Research Focus